carthurs/PINNs/README.md

 ## Citation

+ArXiv paper: _Active Training of Physics-Informed Neural Networks to Aggregate and Interpolate Parametric Solutions to the Navier-Stokes Equations_.
+Available here: https://arxiv.org/abs/2005.05092

     @misc{arthurs2020active,
     title={Active Training of Physics-Informed Neural Networks to Aggregate and Interpolate Parametric Solutions to the Navier-Stokes Equations}, author={Christopher J Arthurs and Andrew P King},